Elizabeth Gertrude Knight Britton records

 Biographical / Historical

-Elizabeth Gertrude Knight Britton (1858-1934) was a bryologist, educator, and one of the founding leaders of the New York Botanical Garden.
-Born Elizabeth Gertrude Knight in New York City 9 January 1858, she was the first of five daughters of James and Sophie Anne (Compton) Knight.
-She spent part of her early childhood on her grandfather's sugar plantation in Matanzas, Cuba.
-She graduated from the Normal School (now Hunter College) in 1875 and taught there as a critic teacher (1875-82) and Tutor in Natural Science (1882-85).
-She married Nathaniel Lord Britton 27 August 1885.
-Their parallel botanical careers lasted until their deaths within months of each other in 1934.
-Both are intrinsically associated with the creation of the NYBG, and Elizabeth Britton became one of the foremost authorities in bryology of her time.
+Elizabeth Gertrude Knight Britton (1858–1934) was a bryologist, educator, and one of the founding leaders of the New York Botanical Garden.
+Born Elizabeth Gertrude Knight in New York City on January 9, 1858, she was the first of five daughters of James and Sophie Anne (Compton) Knight.
+She spent part of her early childhood on her grandfather's sugar plantation in Matanzas, Cuba, where she learned Spanish.
+She graduated from the Normal School (now Hunter College) in 1875 and taught there until 1885.

 Extent